Occupational Eye Injuries

 - Blunt force physical trauma

 - Contact with sharp objects

 We are dedicated to helping injured workers obtain the financial benefits that they are due in the wake of an occupational injury.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 if you have suffered an occupational eye injury.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227 if you have suffered an occupational eye injury.